mattar88/flutter_drupal/README.md

   timezone: ^0.9.2
   logger: ^2.1.0
 ``````
+Note: In case you add the code to your main project make sure to read the documentation of the above dependencies, may you need to add some keys in <i>Info.plist</i> for IOS and in <i>AndroidManifest.xml</i> for Android to prevent crash the app.

 ## Install Flutter(Frontend Mobile App)
 1. Download the Flutter version mentioned above
 2. Clone the project